How To Use Herbs

 Herbal Extracts

 Herbal extracts are one of the strongest form of herbs.
-Therefore, herbal extracts are great for treating ailments like the common cold, stress & anxiety etc. To make herbal extracts:
+Herbal extracts can be powerful allies.
+To make herbal extracts:

 Herb Tinctures

 To make an herbal tincture take fresh herbs and preserve them in alcohol or glycerin.
 Glycerin tinctures are alcohol and great free for kids!
 Tinctures are not as strong as extracts.
-However, they're a good choice when you want something more mild.
+Tinctures are a gentler way to experience the qualities of herbs.

 Herbal Powders